s-oneill/thread-images/README.md

 thread-images
 =============

-automated image grabber for 4chan threads
+Automated image grabber for 4chan threads.
+Places all images of a thread into a given directory.

-How to use:
+Dependencies:

+    wget

+install:

-    Place both of the files thread-images and images-file into a PATH directory (/usr/local/bin etc) and call the program as follows:
+    Place both of the files thread-images and images-file into a PATH directory (/usr/local/bin etc) and call via CLI as follows:

     thread-images boards.4chan.org/<BOARD>/thread/<NUM>